1789: Les Amants de la Bastille: Act 1

 In the summer of July 25, 1788, French King Louis XVI through Count Lazare de Peyrols issues a decree to the peasants of a village; that anyone who is unable to pay their taxes will be executed and have their lands confiscated.
 Among the accused and arrested, is the father of Ronan Mazurier and his younger sister, Solène.
 This enrages Ronan and the other peasants who refuse to comply, due to already being poverty stricken because of the taxes (Prélude, Prelude).
 A scuffle between the peasants and the soldiers ensues, and Ronan’s father is shot and killed amidst the melee.
 Now deprived of everything, Ronan and Solène decide to travel to Paris as Ronan vows to avenge their father’s death by revolting against the King (Le Cri de ma Naissance, The Cry of my Birth).

 At the Palais de Versailles, Louis XVI and his wife, Marie Antoinette of Austria ravish in their luxurious lifestyle (Je mise tout, I Bet Everything).
 The King is visited by his financial minister, Jacques Necker who informs him that his recent decree of increasing the taxes is causing a burden on the people in the lower-class of France which could result in a revolution.
 His warning is dismissed.
 Meanwhile, Marie Antoinette is secretly informed by her friend, the Duchesse of Polignac that her lover, Count Axel von Fersen is in Paris and has arranged a secret rendezvous.
 Duchess Polignac entrusts the safety of the queen to Louis Joseph’s governess, Olympe du Puget.
 Unbeknownst to the queen, her brother-in-law Count D’Artois has his henchman Ramard and his snitches to spy on her.

-Sixth months later, Ronan has been working as a printer for Jean Paul Marat and is part of the revolutionary group.
+Six months later, Ronan has been working as a printer for Jean Paul Marat and is part of the revolutionary group.
 His associate Camille Desmoulins introduces him to womaniser Georges Jacques Danton and street urchin Charlotte who mock the King and the royals (Au Palais-Royal, At the Palais-Royal).
 When Danton introduces them to his latest lady-lover, a horrified Ronan instantly recognises her as Solène.
 Solène chastises Ronan for being ignorant.
 While he was too absorbed with the revolutionary influence, she had to resort to prostitution in order to survive.
 The siblings quarrel and they go separate ways (La Nuit M’appelle, The Night Calls to Me).
 Later that evening, Marie Antoinette and Olympe are led to the rendezvous point by Charlotte, who acts as Olympe’s informant.
 Count Fersen tells the queen that tonight is the last time they are to see each other, but their meeting is quickly cut short by Ronan who yells at the group for disturbing his sleep.
 Marie Antoinette narrowly escapes unnoticed with Olympe and Charlotte’s help, and Olympe accuses Ronan of assault.
 Ramard and his snitches (who happened to be spying from afar) arrests Ronan for the false charges, and also after finding one of the revolutionary pamphlets he printed in his pockets.